Homstean

-Homstean or Slettebrotane is a village in Vennesla municipality in Agder county, Norway.
-The village is located along the Norwegian National Road 9, about 4 km south of the village of Skarpengland, just about 1.5 km north of the border with Kristiansand municipality.
-The 0.35 km2 village has a population (2016) of 345 which gives the village a population density of 986 PD/km2.
+Homstean or Slettebrotane is a village in Vennesla Municipality in Agder county, Norway.
+The village is located along the Norwegian National Road 9, about 4 km south of the village of Skarpengland, just about 1.5 km north of the border with Kristiansand Municipality.

+The 0.26 km2 village has a population (2025) of 445 and a population density of 1712 PD/km2.

 The small farming village of Mushom lies about 2.5 km to the west.
 That area has had some notable archaeological finds over the year including a very old ski that is now in a museum in Oslo.